 Assets are items of value, such as property and equipment, which your company owns or leases in order to operate.
 They can also be means of creating value in your business - for example, intellectual property, customer relations and goodwill.
 See different types of business assets.

-Why are assets important?
+Why are company assets important?

 Assets are important as they can help you to: